 Graduate Education, Leadership, and Counseling

 The Department of Graduate Education, Leadership, and Counseling strives to provide quality programs with personal attention.
-Our full-time faculty, all of whom have doctoral degrees, teach the majority of our courses.
+Our full-time faculty teach the majority of our courses.
 The College of Education and Human Services is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and our Master’s degrees in Counseling Services and Clinical Mental Health Counseling are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-Other programs that have received national accreditation include School Psychology and Educational Leadership.
+Other programs that have received national accreditation include School Psychology by the National Association of School Psychologists (NASP) and Educational Leadership.

 Classes are scheduled to enable those who work full-time to complete their programs.
 Class sizes are moderate to small, and many degree programs have internships.